Unit 4 Word List

 keratogenic promoting the formation of epidermis

-keratosis skin lesions
+keratosis skin lesion

 leukoderma white skin